7 Spots to Experience Traditional Kanazawa Culture including Wagashi, Gold Leaf, Kaga Yuzen, etc.

 -

 From the East Exit of JR Kanazawa Station, take the Hokutetsu Bus "Left Turn Route" around Kanazawa Castle Town.
-5 min. ride and get off at Musashigatsuji/Omi-machi Market (Ichibakan-mae).
-3 min. walk from the bus stop.
+5 min. ride, 1 min. walk from Owari-machi Bus Stop.

 Wednesdays (open if Wednesday is a national holiday)